webDva/jekyll-now/_posts/2018-12-18-establishing-the-correct-forward-facing-direction-for-a-3d-model.md

 ![Undesired mesh orientation](/assets/images/improper_babylon_direction.PNG "Mesh facing the wrong direction")

-The next picture shows the correct direction for the mesh to have for its forward facing direction.
+The next picture shows the correct direction for the mesh to have for its forward facing direction with the back of the 3D character facing the camera.

 ![Desired mesh orientation](/assets/images/proper_babylon_direction.PNG "The correct direction to face in")